-Recommendation 7 Use economic planning to leverage multiple financing opportunities for modern cooking transitions.
+Recommendation 6 - Leverage multiple financing opportunities for clean cooking transitions.

-When clean cooking is considered an isolated challenge, it leads to policy makers thinking it needs particular fund raising, and lamenting the international inflows to tackle it (70% of which go to Kenya alone).
-Considering clean coking as an underlying need of a healthy economy could enable repositioning of budgetary decision-making.
-For instance health budgets are effectively dominated by Household Air Pollution, so while the first response is to address the health impact on the people, a wider economic view could see health budgets used to mitigate the source of the HAP.
-Similarly youth employment budgets, could target the increase in jobs associated with a transition strategy.
+Considering clean cooking as an underlying enabler for a strong economy means that finance for transitions could come from multiple budget lines.
+When clean cooking is considered an isolated challenge, it leads to policy makers thinking it needs stand-alone fund raising and thus a recurring mantra about the lack of international inflows being made available to tackle it.
+Considering clean cooking as an underlying need of a healthy economy could enable repositioning of budgetary decision-making.
+For instance, health budgets are effectively dominated by the HAP, so while the first response is to address the health impact on the people, a wider economic view could see health budgets used to mitigate the source of the HAP.
+Similarly, youth employment budgets, could target the increase in jobs associated with a clean cooking transition strategy.

-There are considerable budgets associated with modern energy infrastructure.
-Africa spends approximately \$24 billion each year generating, transmitting distributing and extending the use of electricity.
-As discussed above, pivoting even a portion of user to utilise ecooking as part of a clean stack can be a minute cost compared to such sums.
+There are also considerable budgets associated with modern energy infrastructure.
+Africa spends approximately \$24 billion each year generating, transmitting, distributing and extending the use of electricity and this is set to grow further given the programmed delivery of 300,000 new connections by 2030 announced by the World Bank and the AFDB at the World Bank/IMF Spring Meetings in Washington in May 2024.
+Pivoting even a portion of users to utilise eCooking as part of a clean stack can be a minute cost compared to such sums and represents an opportunity to deliver scaled clean cooking delivery without any direct infrastructural development costs for fuel system development.

-Returning for the moment to the global view - we have acknowledged that Africa will be strongly affected by Climate Change.
-Since transitioning from biomass to modern energy mitigates GHG emissions, Green Climate funds are a source of finance that can be used.
-Nepal is currently using Green Climate Fund to pivot 500,000 households to eCooking.
+Since transitioning from traditional biomass to modern energy mitigates GHG emissions, Green Climate funds are also a source of finance that can be used.
+Nepal is currently using Green Climate Fund resources to pivot 500,000 households to eCooking.
 In the same way that carbon emissions have both formal and informal markets, there are other emerging approaches where other outcomes are monetised.
 The co-benefit savings on health, time and environment (biodiversity) may all lead to new forms of financing.
 Explicit presentation of the co-benefits with related SDGs wherever they arise (e.g., SDG3/health, SDG13/climate, SDG15/forests, SDG8/job, SDG9/industries, SDG2/food system and hunger) may illustrate how access to modern energy cooking services would underpin the overall progress towards sustainable development.

-And ending this point back on a national view, one of the strongest sources of modern energy cooking will be the purchasing power of the consumer.
+Finally, one of the strongest sources for funding modern energy cooking will be the purchasing power of the consumer.
 While in some rural areas, woodfuel is collected, and the cost is captured in daily labour, in urban, peri urban and dense rural areas, there is often a monetary cost.
-Particularly where there is a charcoal industry, consumers are seeing rising prices over the last 10 years, so if the alternatives are affordable and there is a sufficient uplift in awareness of their existence, the funding is less of an issue as housheolds pivot their existing expenditure to a cleaner modern alternative.
+Furthermore, particularly where there is a charcoal industry, consumers are seeing rising prices over the last 10 years, so if the alternatives are affordable and there is a sufficient uplift in awareness of their existence, the funding is less of an issue as households pivot their existing expenditure to a cleaner modern alternative provided by an effectively supported and innovative private sector.